agile-learning-institute/mentorHub-person-api/README.md

 ### Building the Database Container

 To run locally, you need to build the database container.
 Clone [this repo](https://github.com/agile-learning-institute/institute-person-db) and follow the instructions to build the container.
-Once that container is built you can run it independently using the database docker compose option
+Once that container is built you can run it independently using the database docker compose option.

 ### Install dependencies and run the API locally